Mike Fright

 Mike Fright is a 1934 Our Gang short comedy film directed by Gus Meins.
-It was the (42nd talking episode) 130th Our Gang short that was released.
+It was the 130th Our Gang short to be released.

 Plot

 When open auditions are announced for a radio variety program, the local station is besieged by aggressively over-coached "professional kids."
 Also auditioning is the International Silver String Submarine Band—which turns out to be the gang, equipped (or rather, armed) with home-made instruments.

 They suffer through an endless parade of cute kiddie troupers, and accidentally knock over the microphone several times, which inadvertently blows tubes and bulbs in the control room, causing the hat worn by the sound man, played by vaudevillian Sid Walker, to be literally blown off his head, and making his hair stand on end.
 The gang then steal the show with a rendition of "The Daring Young Man on the Flying Trapeze."

 Musical numbers include Jimmy had a Nickel (by Maurice Sigler), My Little Grass Shack in Kealakekua, Hawaii, and My Wild Irish Rose (by Chauncey Olcott), which is cut short because the gang is distractingly eating lemons!